 As a general rule, members of the Board should decline honoraria for speaking at, or otherwise participating in, professional association conferences and meetings.
-A member of a state Board is precluded from accepting an honorarium from any source, if the member would be required to report the receipt of income or gifts from that source on his or her statement of economic interest.
+A member of a state board is precluded from accepting an honorarium from any source, if the member would be required to report the receipt of income or gifts from that source on their statement of economic interest.

-Board members are required to report income from, among other entities, professional associations and continuing education providers.
-Therefore, a Board member should decline all offers for honoraria for speaking or appearing before such entities.
+Board Members are required to report income from, among other entities, professional associations, and continuing education providers.
+Therefore, a Board Member should decline all offers for honoraria for speaking or appearing before such entities.